chrvadala/react-svg-pan-zoom/README.md

 ## Usage examples
 - [**Basic**](./examples/1-basic/) - This project show how to use the component in a scenario when is not required a full control on the internal state.
 This is the easist React SVG Pan Zoom usage.
 - [**Controlled state**](./examples/2-controlled-state/) - This advanced project show a scenario in which the parent component has a full control of the svg viewer. *The state is owned by the parent* and injected on the viewer throught `props`.
 Any state change request is performed by two callbacks `onChangeValue(value)` and `onChangeTool(tool)`.
 This demo apply the same pattern of an `<input>` tag ([React Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components)).
-- [**Redux**](./examples/3-redux/) - This advanced project show a scenario in which a redux store handle the state.
+- [**Redux**](./examples/3-redux/) - This advanced project show a scenario in which a Redux store handle the state.
 Each component can dispatch a Redux action and edit the current view of the viewer.
 - [**JSFiddle**](https://jsfiddle.net/chrvadala/f67qyfsd/) - This is a JSFiddle demo that uses UMD bundle.

 ## Changelog